iTwin/appui/common/api/appui-react.api.md

 import { VerticalPanelSide } from '@itwin/appui-layout-react';
 import { ViewFlagProps } from '@itwin/core-common';
 import { Viewport } from '@itwin/core-frontend';
-import { ViewportProps } from '@itwin/imodel-components-react';
+import { ViewportComponent } from '@itwin/imodel-components-react';
 import { ViewState } from '@itwin/core-frontend';
 import { ViewStateProp } from '@itwin/imodel-components-react';
 import { ViewStateProps } from '@itwin/core-common';
-import { ViewWithUnifiedSelectionProps } from '@itwin/presentation-components';
 import { WidgetState as WidgetState_2 } from '@itwin/appui-abstract';
 import { WritableDraft } from 'immer/dist/internal';
 import { XAndY } from '@itwin/core-geometry';